-If you provide entertainment in your dealership’s showroom or service waiting areas, whether its movies, television, or just radio, you may be required to obtain a license.
-Federal copyright laws require that a commercial establishment which rebroadcasts entertainment obtain a license.
+If you provide entertainment in your dealership’s showroom or service waiting areas, whether it’s film, television, or just radio, you may be required to obtain a license.
+Federal copyright laws require that a commercial establishment which rebroadcasts or publicly performs entertainment obtain a license.
 The licensing requirement applies whether you are showing DVDs, streaming, using a cable or satellite service, or even just playing the radio.

-Most, but not all dealerships, are required to obtain a license to provide entertainment for customers.
-A license is required if the dealership has interior space of more than 2,000 gross square feet and broadcasts are shown on more than 4 screens total, or more than 1 screen in any room, or on any 1 screen that has a diagonal size greater than 55 inches, or sound (including radio) is broadcast on more than 6 speakers or more than 4 speakers in any room.
+As dealerships are considered public under the US Copyright Act, most, but not all, are required to obtain a license to provide entertainment for customers.
+For the playing of copyrighted musical content, a license is required if the dealership has interior space of more than 2,000 gross square feet and broadcasts are shown on more than 4 screens total, or more than 1 screen in any room, or on any 1 screen that has a diagonal size greater than 55 inches, or sound (including radio) is broadcast on more than 6 speakers or more than 4 speakers in any room.

 - Broadcast Music, Inc. at BMI.com

 - American Society of Composers, Authors and Publishers at ASCAP.com